Menu path: UMS Administrator > Backups

 The following can be selected:

-- Select all: Database, licenses, server configurations, and transfer files (normally, you’ll use this option to ensure that no components are missing from the backup)
+- Select all: Database, server configurations, and transfer files (normally, you’ll use this option to ensure that no components are missing from the backup)

-- Legacy: Database
+- Embedded Database: Database

 Custom: You can select the data which are to be backed up.

-All certificates are included in the database backup.
+- As of UMS version 5.09, all certificates are included in the database backup.